glpi-project/docdev/source/devapi/search.rst

 Bookmarks
 ^^^^^^^^^

-The ``glpi_boomarks`` table stores a list of search queries for the users and permit to retrieve them.
+The ``glpi_bookmarks`` table stores a list of search queries for the users and permit to retrieve them.

 The ``query`` field contains an url query construct from :ref:`parameters <search_parameters>` with `http_build_query <http://php.net/manual/en/function.http-build-query.php>`_ PHP function.